Conditional Clifford-Steerable CNNs for PDE Modeling: Abstract

 \section{Abstract}

-Clifford-Steerable CNNs (CSCNNs) provide a unified framework that allows incorporating equivariance to arbitrary pseudo-Euclidean groups, including isometries of Euclidean space and Minkowski spacetime.
-In this work, we demonstrate that the kernel basis of CSCNNs is not complete, thus limiting the model expressivity.
-To address this issue, we propose Conditional Clifford-Steerable Kernels, which augment the kernels with equivariant representations computed from the input feature field.
+We introduce Conditional Clifford-Steerable CNNs (C-CSCNNs), a unified framework that incorporates equivariance to arbitrary pseudo-Euclidean groups and significantly improves the expressivity of standard CSCNNs.
+We show that the kernel basis of the standard formulation is incomplete, limiting model capacity.
+To address this, we augment the kernels with equivariant representations of the input feature field.
 We derive the equivariance constraint for these input-dependent kernels and show how it can be solved efficiently via implicit parameterization.
-We empirically demonstrate an improved expressivity of the resulting framework on multiple PDE forecasting tasks, including fluid dynamics and relativistic electrodynamics, where our method consistently outperforms baseline methods.
+We empirically validate on multiple PDE forecasting tasks, including fluid dynamics and relativistic electrodynamics, where our method consistently outperforms standard CSCNNs and performs on par with state-of-the-art baselines.